AliaCo/spring23/README.md

 * Generative Adversarial Networks (GAN)

 ## Note
-* The hometasks and materials are primarily in Russian.
+* The homeworks and materials are primarily in Russian.
 * Translation of the content into English is in progress.